AdiY10/CloudCostOptimizer/README.md

     O[initial node]
     A[decide proportion of sons to develop]
     B[develop proportion node sons]
-    C[Split the group of sons:\n ones that improve start node price  \n ones that lower start node price] D{decide to improve?}
+    C[Split the group of sons:\n one that improve start node price  \n one that deteriorated start node price] D{decide to improve?}
     E[select one of the bad nodes stochastically,\n weighted by diff] F[select one of the good nodes stochastically,\n weighted by diff]